-Food and beverages may be consumed in the Common Room and outside.
+Food and beverages may be consumed in the Common Room, Recital Hall (except during meetings and assemblies), and outside.
 Students may not eat or drink anywhere else without special permission, even during lunch.
 An exception is A block, when students are permitted to bring a beverage to class, as well as lunch meetings held in tiled-floor classrooms.
 Unless holding meetings for official clubs, councils, or planning purposes, students may not have lunch in classrooms.
 Water bottles are permitted campus-wide at all times.
 Gum chewing is prohibited.
 Those who violate these rules regarding food, gum, and beverages will be asked to sign the Gum Book, thus making themselves available for extra physical jobs around campus.